 An employee sustains a work-related injury when a piece of lumber strikes him in the face, breaking his two front teeth.
 He is referred to a dentist who recommends replacing the 2 broken teeth.
 The procedure may not be addressed in ODG, as tooth replacement is a relatively uncommon occupational injury, but it is still medically reasonable because there is dental literature evidence clearly supporting the recommended treatment.

 Other examples include the following:

-Renal ultrasound for hydronephrosis for a high cervical spinal cord injury (quadriplegia) patient b.
+Renal ultrasound for hydronephrosis for a high cervical spinal cord injury (quadriplegia) patient cosmetic surgery for a burn patient b.
 Conditions commonly seen in workers' compensation, but in unusual presentations